glycerine/goq/README.md

 And Goq's source is small, compact, and easily modifiable for your hacking pleasure.
 The main file is goq.go.
 The main dispatch logic is in the Start() routine, which is less than 200 lines long.

+Features:

+ * simple : the system is easy to setup and use.
+On your master node, set the env variables (below) to configure.
+Then just do 'goq init' and 'goq serve' and you are up and running. 'goq sub mycommand myarg1 myarg2 ...' will submit a job.

+ * secure  : Unlike most parallel job management systems, Goq actually uses strong AES encryption for all communications.
+This is equivalent to (or better than) the encryption that ssh gives you.
+You simply manually use ssh initially to distribute the .goq directory (which contains encryption keys) to all your worker nodes, and then there is no need for key exchange.
+This allows you to create images for cloud use that are ready-to-go on bootup.
+Only hosts on which you have copied the .goq directory to can submit or perform work for the cluster.

+ * fast scheduling : unlike other queuing systems (I'm looking at you, gridengine), you don't have wait minutes for your jobs to start.
+Workers started with 'goq work forever' are waiting to receive work, and start within moments of work being submitted.

 installation
 ------------